Niharika-Mohapatra/Eye-Movement-Simulator/README.md

 * Javascript

 ## Background:
-This project was created to visualize oculomotor behavior as part of a cognitive science project.
+This project was created to visualize oculomotor behaviour as part of a cognitive science project.
 The models are simplified but grounded in the neurophysiology of eye movement.